Efficient storage of Pareto points in biobjective mixed integer programming: Introduction

+Such union of sets is not, in general, represented by a convex piecewise linear function.
+Figure \ref{fig:store_data} shows an example with $k=5$.

 It should be noted that finding $\Omega_P$ is not a trivial task in general.
-In the worst case, $\Omega_P = \cup_{i=1}^{k} S_{i}$ and one may have to solve every slice problem to termination, which can have exponential complexity.
-For multiobjective IP's (i.e. $m=0$), \citet{de2009pareto} prove that $\Omega_P$ can be enumerated in polynomial-time for fixed $n$, which extends the well known result that single-objective IP's can be solved in polynomial-time for fixed $n$.
+In the worst case, $\Omega_P = \cup_{i=1}^{k} \Omega_{i}$ and one may have to solve every slice problem to termination, which can have exponential complexity.
+For multiobjective IPs (i.e. $m=0$), \citet{de2009pareto} prove that $\Omega_P$ can be enumerated in polynomial-time for fixed $n$, which extends the well known result that single-objective IP's can be solved in polynomial-time for fixed $n$ \citep{lenstra1983integer}.
 We are unaware of any similar results for BOMILP.

-Not many exact procedures have been presented for solving BOMILP with general integers.
-The works of \citet{belotti2012biobjective} and \citet{boland2013biobjective} are the only ones we know of, though \citet{ozpeynirci2010exact} give an exact method for finding supported solutions of BOMILP.
-Most other techniques in the literature have been devoted to specific cases. \citet{vincent2013biobjective} improved upon the method of \citet{mavrotas2005multi} for mixed 0-1 problems. \citet{stidsen2014branch} propose a method for solving mixed 0-1 problems in which only one of the objectives contains continuous variables.
-We point out that the works of \citet{belotti2012biobjective,mavrotas2005multi, stidsen2014branch} and \citet{vincent2013biobjective} are based on biobjective branch-and-bound (BB) procedures in which the Pareto set is determined by solving several BOLPs, while the works of \citet{boland2013biobjective} an \citet{ozpeynirci2010exact} utilize other techniques in which the Pareto set is determined by solving several MIPs.
-We also note that the pure integer case has been studied for binary variables \citep{kiziltan1983algorithm}, general integers \citep{ralphs2006improved} and specific classes of biobjective combinatorial problems \citep{sourd2008multiobjective,przybylski2010149,jozefowiez2012generic}.
+Exact procedures for solving BOMILP with general integers have been recently the subject of intense research.
+Exact methods have been presented by \citet{belotti2012biobjective,belotti2016fathoming}, \citet{boland2013biobjective}, and more recently by \citet{soylu2016exact}. \citet{ozpeynirci2010exact} give an exact method for finding {\em supported} solutions of BOMILP.
+Most other techniques in the literature tackle specific cases. \citet{vincent2013biobjective} improved upon the method of \citet{mavrotas2005multi} for mixed 0-1 problems. \citet{stidsen2014branch} propose a method for solving mixed 0-1 problems in which only one of the objectives contains continuous variables. \citet{belotti2012biobjective,mavrotas2005multi,stidsen2014branch} and \citet{vincent2013biobjective} are based on branch-and-bound (BB) procedures in which the Pareto set is determined by solving several BOLPs.
+Instead, \citet{boland2013biobjective}, \citet{ozpeynirci2010exact}, and \citet{soylu2016exact} determine the Pareto set by solving several MIPs, albeit in different ways: while, for example, \citet{boland2013biobjective} recursively partition the objective space to circumscribe subsets of Pareto points and segments, \citet{soylu2016exact} find the Pareto frontier incrementally, starting from a solution to a single-objective problem.
+The pure integer case has been studied for binary variables \citep{kiziltan1983algorithm}, general integers \citep{ralphs2006improved} and specific classes of combinatorial problems \citep{sourd2008multiobjective,przybylski2010149,jozefowiez2012generic}.